-These are just a few worth adding to the list of must see natural wonders around the world.
+These are just a few worth adding to the list of must-see natural wonders around the world.
 Which would you like to see?

 The Great Barrier Reef

 Australia’s Great Barrier Reef is truly a wonder of nature.
-The reef system is so large, it is one of the few natural wonders that can be seen from space.
+The reef system is so large; it is one of the few natural wonders that can be seen from space.

-Viewed from the air, the world’s largest coral reef leaves a lasting impression but up close from a boat or better, while diving or snorkelling is an experience not soon forgotten.
+Viewed from the air, the world’s biggest coral reef leaves a lasting impression but up close from a boat or better, while diving or snorkelling is an experience not soon forgotten.
 The reefs teeming ecosystem presents an astonishing variety of life in all shapes, sizes and colours.
 You’ll be surprised at the beauty that lies just beneath the surface of the Coral Sea.
 Between May and October, the Great Barrier Reef becomes the calving grounds of the migratory humpback whales.
-Definitely a sight to see!
+Definitely, a sight to see!

 The Northern Lights

-Winter in the Northern Hemisphere may bring with it long nights but it also brings a mysterious beauty.
+Winter in the Northern Hemisphere may bring with it long nights, but it also brings a mysterious beauty.
 The magical celestial display of the Northern Lights.
-The Aurora Borealis, Nature’s most striking light show.
+The Aurora Borealis, Nature’s most impressive light show.
 The Northern Lights can be visible from many places across the northern latitudes.
 From Iceland and the Scandinavian countries to Canada, Russia and even the northern parts of Scotland.
 This is a wonder you absolutely must see at least once in your life!

 The Dead Sea

 At more than 400 metres below sea level, the shores of The Dead Sea between Israel and Jordan is the lowest body of land in the world.
 The deepest hypersaline lake in the world, the Dead Sea is the world’s saltiest bodies of water.
-Over 34% salinity, nearly 10 times that of the ocean means plants nor animals can survive.
+Over 34% salinity, nearly ten times that of the ocean means plants nor animals can survive.
 It is these harsh and austere conditions that attract millions of visitors each year as it has throughout history.

-The density of water makes it possible to float on the surface with ease which is an experience quite unique to this type of environment.
+The density of water makes it possible to float on the surface with ease which is an experience unique to this type of environment.
 The Dead Sea has also attracted many throughout history for the therapeutic properties of the waters.
 From the time of Herod the Great, people have been harnessing the salt and minerals from the Dead Sea for a myriad of therapeutic and cosmetic uses.
 The Dead Sea may have been one of the world’s first health spas.

 The Galapagos Islands